New York Bounty Hunter Guide: Requirements and Steps

-Steps to a Career as a Bail Fugitive Recovery Agent in New York
+Steps to a Career as a Bail Enforcement Agent in New York

 In New York, only BEAs can apprehend fugitives.
 The Division requires a certain amount of experience and training before you can apply.
 Continue reading to learn the steps to become a BEA set forth by the New York Division of Licensing Services.
 Note you do not have to be a resident of New York to be licensed as a BEA.
 If you meet the basic requirements listed above, following these steps will lead to licensure as a BEA in New York.

 1. Gain the required experience.